What is data validation?

 Let’s take a look at each element within the data validation feature:

-- Cell range: This is the range of cells your data validation will be applied to.
-By default, this range will cover your entire spreadsheet.
+- Apply to range: This is the range of cells your data validation will be applied to.

 - Criteria: This is the type of data validation you want to apply.
-The options are the following: List from a range, List of items, Number, Text, Date, Custom formula is, and Checkbox.
-You will see an in-depth explanation and example of each in the section on How to do data validation in Google Sheets.
+The options are the following: Dropdown, Dropdown from a range, Text, Date, Number, Custom formula, and Checkbox.
+You will see an in-depth explanation in the section on How to do data validation in Google Sheets.

 Why validate your data in Google Sheets?